DhruvAthaide/Instagram-Automated-Followers-Scraper/README.md

 scroll_interval = 1  # Scroll every 1 second (1 scroll per second)
 ```

-Then, you can simply run the python file and not touch anything and it will execute the message sending to the Instagram profile's provided in the XLSX or Excel File and all the profile link's followers will appear in a csv file in the RefinedData Folder and if you want the Unrefined Data it will be in the UnrefinedData Folder.
+Then, you can simply run the python file and not touch anything and it will execute the message sending to the Instagram profile's provided in the CSV or Excel File and all the profile link's followers will appear in a csv file in the RefinedData Folder and if you want the Unrefined Data it will be in the UnrefinedData Folder.

 ## Authors